onzag/itemize/docs/advanced/text-specs.md

 </div>
 ```

-This prevents iframes linking from any strange source that is not allowed
+This prevents iframes linking from any strange source that is not allowed, the list of forbidden attributes that affect iframes is

  - src
  - loading